Some non monotone schemes for Hamilton-Jacobi-Bellman equations: Numerical tests

 \section{Numerical tests}

 The theoretical bounds obtained in the previous section are not better than the ones obtained with linear interpolation.
 The interest of this approximation relies on the fact that where the solution is smooth we expect that the solution won't be truncated and that the consistency error will be far better than the theoretical one.
 All case treated are two dimensional cases.
 For the first three examples, we only give results for the Semi-Lagrangian scheme because the Finite Difference scheme developed coincides with the classical Finite Difference.
 The domain linked to the resolution of equation \reff{eqHJB} will be noted $Q$, $\mathbb{1}$ is the diagonal unitary matrix and $\mathop{1}$ is the vector with $1$ components.
 For all Semi-Lagrangian Schemes we choose $h=0.0002$.
 We discretized the one dimensional space of controls $\mathcal{A}$ with $2000$ controls.
-The software is parallelized with 48 cores as explained in \cite{warin}.
+The software is parallelized with 48 cores as explained in \cite{warin2016some}.
 The interpolation used are either linear (2 points per mesh in each direction, monotone scheme), or quadratic (3 points per mesh in each direction), or Cubic (4 points per mesh in each direction).
 On all the cases and all the tests the fixed point iteration is converging but it can be very slow especially for Finite Differences.
 The maximum number of iterations is taken equal to $100000$ and no acceleration was used.
-The criterion for stopping between iteration $i$ and $i+1$ was $|u^{i+1} -u^i| \le 10^{-7}$.
-The different schemes are stable and numerically convergent.
-The empirical rate of convergence is not regular so not reported.
-In the table Err indicate the sup of the error for a given discretization given by NbM (number of nodes in each direction), ItN gives the number of fixed point iteration used and Time the time needed to compute in seconds.
+The stopping criterion between iteration $i$ and $i+1$ was The different schemes are stable and numerically convergent.
+The numerical order of convergence does not show a regular behavior so it has not been reported.
+In the table Err is for the $\mathcal{L}^\infty$ norm for a given discretization given by a number of mesh ( the same in each direction), while ItN gives the number of fixed point iteration used and the computational time is given in seconds.